 - Defining academic expectations for the child, etc.

-How to Prove a Parent to be Unfit
+How to Prove a Parent to Be Unfit in Austin

 During child custody cases, both parents will fight to the bitter end to receive an order in their favor.
 However, if one parent feels that the other is "unfit", they are justified in asking the court to review this claim.
 An unfit parent can be classified as someone who does not carry out their responsibilities to care for and protect their child.
 There are several key pieces of evidence that must be examined before a judge can rule on this issue: